-Katie Booth’s work has appeared or is forthcoming in Harper's Magazine, Indiana Review, Mid-American Review, The Fourth River and Vela.
-It has been recommended by Digg, Longreads and The Rumpus.
-Her essay, "The Sign for This," was selected as a notable essay in The Best American Essays 2016 and was adapted for NPR's The Pulse.
-She has received support from the Edward Albee Foundation, the Blue Mountain Center and the Massachusetts Historical Society, and is a 2017-18 Kluge Center Fellow at the Library of Congress.
-Her first book, The Performance of Miracles: Language, Power, and Alexander Graham Bell’s Quest to Cure Deafness, about Bell's lifelong work to alienate Deaf people from Sign Language and Deaf culture, will be published by Simon & Schuster.
-She is based in Washington, D.C.
+Katie Booth’s work has appeared in Aeon, The Believer, Catapult, Harper's Magazine, Kaleidoscope, WHYY’s The Pulse and Vela.
+It has been highlighted on Longform and Longreads, and her essay "The Sign for This" was selected as a notable essay in The Best American Essays 2016.
+She has received support from the Edward Albee Foundation, the Blue Mountain Center and the Massachusetts Historical Society, and was a 2017-18 John W. Kluge Fellow at the Library of Congress.
+She grew up bilingual and bicultural in a mixed hearing/ Deaf family.
+Her first book, The Illusion of Miracles, about Alexander Graham Bell's lifelong work to alienate Deaf people from Sign Language and dismantle the Deaf community, will be published by Simon & Schuster in 2020.

 She is represented by Farley Chase at Chase Literary Agency.